umassbento/ehrbert/README.md

 # EhrBERT

 EhrBERT is fine-tuned based on [BioBERT](https://github.com/dmis-lab/biobert) using 500K and 1M EHR notes.
 It is developed by the [UMASS BioNLP team](http://bio-nlp.org).
 Currently it's not available due to the risk of privacy leak.
-If you are interested in it, please post an issue.
+If you are interested in clinical version of BERT, we recommend using ClinicalBERT(https://github.com/EmilyAlsentzer/clinicalBERT) which was trained using public MIMIC data.

 Prerequisite
 -----